spather/CousinsCodingCamp/Lessons/04/README.md

 In this section, we're going to make a few changes to the structure of the game code to make it easier to introduce multiple asteroids.
 These changes won't actually change the behavior or appearance of the game: they are purely to re-organize the code to make it easier to implement the changes we want.
 This process is called **refactoring** and happens quite often in real software projects.

 Before we begin, it's important to make sure we're starting from the right place.
-Your came code should look like this:
+Your game code should look like this:

 ```
 WIDTH = 500